Much of the World’s food system needs rethinking.

 - Learn about the political, ecological, and historical issues affecting sustainable agriculture in Chiapas, Mexico and the fisheries in the Bahamas through Sterling College’s Global Field Studies program (included as part of your tuition)

 - Visit the Vermont State House and advocate for sustainable food policy reforms with groups such as Rural Vermont

 - Intern at places like Lucky Bunch Farms, Mandala Farm, Vermont Soy, Jasper Hill Farm and Cellars, High Mowing Organic Seeds Company, and Salvation Farms other artisans, growers, and purveyors

 - Deepen your mastery of a subject that intrigues you by completing a Senior Year Research Project (SYRP) under the mentorship of skilled practitioner and academic faculty

 Sterling’s farm was one of the first college farms in the country.
 At 130 acres, the Sterling College Farm represents a vital part of Sterling life, offering opportunities to care for crops, conduct research, eat, manage livestock, and experience the joy of growing organic food for the people you care about at Sterling.

-The Rian Fried Center for Sustainable Agriculture and Food Systems
+for Sustainable Agriculture and Food Systems

 As a Sustainable Food Systems major, you will be studying under the auspices of the Sterling College Rian Fried Center for Sustainable Agriculture and Food Systems.
 The center not only oversees key academic programs at Sterling College, it also brings in visiting scholars, conducts Sterling’s food production energy audit, sponsors farm-related programs for veterans, conducts seed trials, and furthers the national dialogue about sustainable agriculture.
 Read more.